The-Coder-Kishor/captcha_task/README.md

 There are close to 480-54000 images per class.

+A test of the classification model can be seen in classifier_model.

 # Generation

 I chose CRNN for this: CRNN (Convolutional Recurrent Neural Network) is a great choice for CAPTCHA text recognition because it combines CNNs for feature extraction and RNNs for sequence modeling, making it ideal for handling variable-length and distorted text in images.